...

 Eco-friendly furniture is gaining traction, but bouclé beds pose a unique challenge.
 Retailers want soft, stylish pieces—but will they pass the “sustainability” test?

-Yes, eco-friendly bouclé beds exist.
+Yes, eco-friendly bouclé beds1 exist.
 They combine recycled or organic fabrics, low-VOC foam, FSC wood, and recyclable packaging for a cleaner supply chain.

 eco friendly boucle bed